vaguelyr/websites/i_need_a_website.md

 Just put your markdown files in github and use linktree and docsify-this.net to display them.
 You're not running a business, you're sharing text (images are supported too:))

+Pro:
+- Extremely easy to start and use

+Cons:
+- docsify seems to cache your page and then it's hard to get new versions to display?

 ### Option 2: I do it for you
 I can do it for you. $5 per month and you pay for the domain name. porkbun is good for buying a domain name.
 I could be persuaded to buy a domain name and use it to host multiple sites.